 Yes I have.
 History repeats itself.

 That obsessiveness was my resistance to opening to him.
-The obsession is the tension I hold in my body to ward off natural emotional sensitivity.
+It was me drowning in resistance to the fear of abandonment.
+It was the obsession, the tension I held in my body to ward off natural emotional sensitivity.

-Feeling fear is different to resisting fear (aka having anxiety over it)
+Feeling fear is very different to resisting it (pushing the fear away).

 Holding on to (resisting) fear of abandonment is bad because it makes me not present for my family.
 I couldn’t keep looking for things to make me fearful.